jeffkitson-music/holidates/README.md

 # :date: Holidates
-Calculate holidays during the academic year in Google Sheets/Google Apps Script
+Calculate moving holidays during the academic year in Google Sheets/Google Apps Script

 ## :pencil2: About
 *"Wait...when is Easter?*"